St. Catherine High School: Curriculum

 As a secondary school in Jamaica, St. Catherine High follows the traditional English grammar school model used throughout the British West Indies, incorporating the optional year 12 and 13, collectively known as sixth form.
 The first year of secondary school is regarded as first form, or Year Seven, and the subsequent year groups are numbered in increasing order up to sixth form.
 Students in the sixth form (years twelve and thirteen) are prepared for their CXC CAPE examinations.

 Insignia

 School crest

-The school's crest is a shield with deep sky blue fill which represents truth and loyalty.
+The school's crest is a shield with sky blue fill which represents truth and loyalty.
 Within the shield is the school's abbreviation above which is a banner and a Latin cross which symbolises faith.
 The periphery of the shield carries the school's name and motto.

 Motto

 The school's motto is Preces et Opera Omnia Vincunt and is translated "Prayer and Work Conquer All."
 The motto (Latin) is actually pronounced 'prae-kes et op-ay-ra om-nia wing-kunt'.

 The rally cry from one Catherinite to another is simply "Preces!"